What is Coronavirus

 Cleaning for Coronavirus

-Handwashing: Proper handwashing is particularly important because it is such a critical step in preventing the spread of germs, yet a study found that 95 percent of people are doing it incorrectly.
+Handwashing: Proper handwashing is particularly important because it is such a critical step in preventing the spread of germs, yet many people are still doing it incorrectly.

 - Wet hands with clean, running water before applying soap.